bimdata/javascript-api-client/docs/IfcApi.md

 > deleteStoreyPlan(cloudPk, id, ifcPk, projectPk, storeyPk)

-Delete a 2d model
+Delete the relation between a 2d model and a storey

-Delete a 2D model Required scopes: ifc:write
+Delete the relation between a 2d model and a storey Required scopes: ifc:write

 ### Example